 Charlotte studied ceramics for five years before setting up her studio just outside Masham from which she has been designing and making her unique functional ceramics since 2010.
 Charlotte works mainly with porcelain, and uses slab building and slip casting methods, before glazing and applying textures and patterns to her work by hand.
 These time consuming methods mean that every single piece of Charlotte's work is unique.
-Much of her work is inspired by vintage design, incorporating the text, colours and patterns of 50's packaging into mugs, vases and clocks.
-Her most recent collection takes inspiration from maps and their symbols, and the ancient routes across the dales and moors around Charlotte's home.
+Much of her work is inspired by maps and their symbols, and the ancient routes across the dales and moors and the objects found on them around Charlotte's home.
 Prices range from £14 - £60

 Northumbrian Craft Pottery